cpp-soc/documentation/source/Splunk_Lab_CTF.md

 ### **14) Flag Hidden in Hostname**

-The flag is hidden in the hostname.
-Try filtering to find the specific hostname.
+Try filtering to find the flag hidden in the hostname.

 <details><summary>Query</summary>